AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-images.md

 ---
 title: Edit images
-description: Edit images using [!DNL Adobe Photoshop Express] powered options and save updated images as versions.
+description: Edit images using [!DNL Adobe Express] powered options and save updated images as versions.
 role: User
 exl-id: fc21a6ee-bf23-4dbf-86b0-74695a315b2a
 ---
 # Edit images in [!DNL Assets Essentials] {#edit-images}

-[!DNL Assets Essentials] provides user-friendly editing options that are powered by [!DNL Adobe Express] and [!DNL Adobe Photoshop Express].
+[!DNL Assets Essentials] provides user-friendly editing options that are powered by [!DNL Adobe Express].
 The editing actions that are available using [!DNL Adobe Express] are Resize image, Remove background, Crop image, and Convert JPEG into PNG.

 After editing an image, you can save the new image as a new version.
 Versioning helps you to revert to the original asset later, if needed.
 To edit an image, [open its preview](/help/using/navigate-view.md#preview-assets) and click **[!UICONTROL Edit Image]**.